On Single-Antenna Rayleigh Block-Fading Channels at Finite Blocklength: Main Result

-In Fig.~\ref{fig:Rne_T20_L25}, we plot the high-SNR normal approximation \eqref{eq:asymp}, evaluating $\underline{\I}(\rho)$ using both \eqref{eq:sec:first_first_moment_closed} and \eqref{eq:sec:first_first_moment}, as a function of the SNR $\rho$ for fixed $\T$ and $\L$.
-Again, we also plot the coherent normal approximation \eqref{eq:NA_coh}.
-For comparison, we further plot the DT bound (see \eqref{DT_bound_eq} below) evaluated for an USTM input distribution, the weakened version of the MC bound \eqref{eq:MC_numerical}, and $\underline{\I}(\rho)/\T$ using \eqref{eq:sec:first_first_moment_closed}.
-Observe that the normal approximation that uses~\eqref{eq:sec:first_first_moment_closed} becomes accurate already at SNR values of $15$ dB, while the normal approximation that uses $\underline{\I}(\rho)$ in \eqref{eq:sec:first_first_moment} is accurate from SNR values of $20$ dB.
+In Fig.~\ref{fig:Rne_T20_L25}, we plot the high-SNR normal approximation \eqref{eq:asymp}, evaluating $\underline{\I}(\T,\rho)$ using both \eqref{eq:sec:first_first_moment_closed} and \eqref{eq:sec:first_first_moment}, as a function of the SNR $\rho$ for fixed $\T$ and $\L$.
+We also plot the normal approximation \eqref{eq:NA_coh} of the coherent channel.
+For comparison, we further plot the DT bound (see \eqref{DT_bound_eq} below) evaluated for an USTM input distribution and the weakened version of the MC bound \eqref{eq:MC_numerical}.
+Finally, we plot $\underline{\I}(\T,\rho)/\T$ given in \eqref{eq:sec:first_first_moment_closed} and $\sup_{0\leq\alpha\leq\rho} J(\T,\alpha)/\T$ defined right before \eqref{eq:J_def}, which in the figure are indistinguishable from each other.
+Recall that, by \eqref{eq:capacity_UB} and \eqref{eq:capacity_LB}, these terms bound the capacity $C(\T,\rho)$ from below and from above, so we conclude that the error term $\K_{\underline{\I}}(\T,\rho)$ in \eqref{eq:comb_for_asymp} is negligible for the SNR values considered in the figures.
+Observe that the normal approximation that uses~\eqref{eq:sec:first_first_moment_closed} becomes accurate already at SNR values of $15$ dB, while the normal approximation that uses \eqref{eq:sec:first_first_moment} is accurate for SNR values above $20$ dB.
 Further observe that the normal approximation is pessimistic for $\rho < 20$~dB and optimistic for $\rho \geq 20$~dB.
-As expected, the coherent normal approximation is strictly larger than the noncoherent high-SNR normal approximation.
-Observe that the gap between the coherent normal approximation and the nonasymptotic bounds stays constant for $\rho\geq 15$~dB but decreases as $\rho$ becomes small.
-This is because, for small values of $\rho$, knowledge of the fading coefficients is less essential.
-Finally, we again observe that USTM channel input, which achieve the capacity asymptotically as the SNR tends to infinity, also give rise to lower bounds on $\R^{*}(\L,\epsilon,\rho)$ that are impressively tight for all SNR values considered in the plot.
+As expected, the normal approximation \eqref{eq:NA_coh} of the coherent channel is strictly larger than the high-SNR normal approximation \eqref{eq:asymp}, but its gap to the nonasymptotic bounds decreases as $\rho$ becomes small.
+Intuitively, this is because, as $\rho$ decreases, knowledge of the fading coefficients becomes less important.
+Finally, we again observe that the DT lower bound on $\R^*(\L,\T,\epsilon,\rho)$ is close to the MC upper bound.
+Thus, USTM channel inputs, which achieve the capacity asymptotically as the SNR tends to infinity, are also close to optimal for all SNR values considered in the plot.